Pamaland1/Prospecting_LA_Backyard_House_Income/README.md

 ## Objective

-I wanted to create a tool that determines:
--the potential income of a backyard house
+I wanted to create a tool that determines: 1. the potential income of a backyard house,
--its feasibility in the homeowner's backyard
+2. its feasibility in the homeowner's backyard

 ## Data Sources